void-linux/void-packages/Manual.md

 The following variables may be set to allow package build options:

-- *build_options*: Sets the build options supported by the source package.
+- `build_options` Sets the build options supported by the source package.

-- *build_options_default*: Sets the default build options to be used by the source package.
+- `build_options_default` Sets the default build options to be used by the source package.

 - `desc_option_<option>`: Sets the description for the build option `option`.
 This must match the keyword set in *build_options*.